by David Soble | Feb 4, 2026 | Contract Law, Real Estate Law

 by David Soble | Oct 3, 2021 | Contractor Agreements, Purchase Agreements, Real Estate Law

-Why Require An Earnest Money Deposit An Earnest Money Deposit, also known as a good faith deposit, comes from the prospective home buyer and it shows the buyer’s commitment to the seller that they are serious about purchasing a seller’s home.
+Why Require An Earnest Money Deposit An Earnest Money Deposit, also known as a good faith deposit, comes from the prospective home buyer, and it shows the buyer’s commitment to the seller that they are serious about purchasing the seller’s home.
 Once the...

 by David Soble | Jul 22, 2021 | Real Estate Law, Rental Agreements

-While house flipping is a great way to make a quick profit, this endeavor requires realistic expectations and well-laid-out plans for every step of the process in advance.
-All too often, wide-eyed first-time buyers entering the fix-and-flip market are excited by...
+PROPERTY FLIPS IN MICHIGAN While house flipping is a great way to make a quick profit, this endeavor requires realistic expectations and well-laid-out plans for every step of the process in advance.
+All too often, wide-eyed first-time buyers entering the fix-and-flip...